Monism: Pantheism

 Pantheism is closely related to monism, as pantheists too believe all of reality is one substance, called Universe, God or Nature.
-Panentheism, a slightly different concept (explained below), however is dualistic.
+Panentheism, a slightly different concept, is explained below in the next section.
 Some of the most famous pantheists are the Stoics, Giordano Bruno and Spinoza.

 Panentheism

 Panentheism (from Greek πᾶν (pân) "all"; ἐν (en) "in"; and θεός (theós) "God"; "all-in-God") is a belief system that posits that the divine (be it a monotheistic God, polytheistic gods, or an eternal cosmic animating force) interpenetrates every part of nature, but is not one with nature.
 Panentheism differentiates itself from pantheism, which holds that the divine is synonymous with the universe.

 In panentheism, there are two types of substance, "pan" the universe and God.
 The universe and the divine are not ontologically equivalent.
 God is viewed as the eternal animating force within the universe.
 In some forms of panentheism, the cosmos exists within God, who in turn "transcends", "pervades" or is "in" the cosmos.

 While pantheism asserts that 'All is God', panentheism claims that God animates all of the universe, and also transcends the universe.
 In addition, some forms indicate that the universe is contained within God, like in the Judaic concept of Tzimtzum.
 Much Hindu thought is highly characterized by panentheism and pantheism.

 Paul Tillich has argued for such a concept within Christian theology, as has liberal biblical scholar Marcus Borg and mystical theologian Matthew Fox, an Episcopal priest.